Search features

 e Email Email More info More Info

 ART 470.
 INDEPENDENT RESEARCH.
 An opportunity to conduct supervised research in art.
 Senior standing, permission of the department chair, and a faculty sponsor are required.
-Semester course, one, two or three hours.
+One, two or three hours.

 a section of the INDEPENDENT RESEARCH course in Art - ART